amcunningham/gp-oc-dashboard/substack_post.md

 # Digital Triage in General Practice: Demand, Workload, and Patient Experience at Scale
 *From phone queues to hidden work: what digital triage really does*

+> **In brief:** Over £240 million has been spent rolling out digital triage in English general practice.
+Using publicly available NHS data from ~6,000 practices, I test four propositions: whether it eases the 8am phone rush (yes, but total morning demand rises), whether it increases demand on the practice (yes — net expansion, not just channel substitution), whether patients are happier (no — satisfaction is markedly lower), and whether clinical outcomes are affected (mostly not — but cancer detection improves in the most deprived areas, while diabetes treatment targets show a small squeeze).

 If you've tried to contact your GP surgery recently, you may have been asked to fill in a form on a website before anyone would speak to you.
 The NHS calls this "online consultation" — but the name is misleading.
 You're not consulting anyone.
 You're submitting a written request into a triage system.
 A member of staff reads it, decides what you need, and gets back to you — maybe with a phone call, maybe with a text, maybe with an appointment, maybe not until the next day.

 This is digital triage: the practice decides what happens, based on what you've typed into a form.
 It has gone by several names — "total triage" during COVID, "Modern General Practice Access" in the 2023 NHS Delivery Plan, "online consultation" (OC) in the official data.
 I'll use OC throughout this post — but remember, it means filling in a form instead of phoning, not a consultation.
 Whatever you call it, the same system is now embedded in thousands of English practices, and over £240 million of public money has been spent rolling it out.